Vietnamese Traditional Dresses & Costumes

 While 86% of the population of Vietnam is of the ethnic background ‘Kinh’, the remaining 14% are members of various ethnic minority tribes around the country, each forging a specific identity from before Vietnam was unified as one country.
 In Vietnam, ethnic tribe clothing can vary wildly depending on the tribe’s customs, but most share a common theme of featuring very colourful and very elaborate repeated patterns, with many clashing items worn at once.

-The H’mong hill tribe comprise about 1.2% of the country’s population and are split into subsections depending on the colour of the dresses that they wear: Black, White, Blue, Red, Green and Flower H’mong.
+The Hmong hill tribe comprise about 1.2% of the country’s population and is split into subsections depending on the colour of the dresses that they wear: Black, White, Blue, Red, Green and Flower H’mong.
 They live in the northern provinces of Vietnam and, for those who can, congregate every Sunday at Bac Ha Market in Sapa; a usually drab stretch of concrete that comes alive with the amazing colours of the H’mong traditional clothing.
-Tourists can visit this market to find intricate, hand-woven labours of love from around $10.
+Tourists can visit this market to find intricate, hand-woven labours of love for around $10.

 H'mong's Dress